nix-community/nix-on-droid/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/com.termux.nix)

 Nix package manager on Android, in a single-click installable package.
-This is not full NixOS running inside Android, but you get easy access to Nixpkgs' vast collection of (precompiled!) software and the best package manager under the sun.
+This is not full [NixOS](https://nixos.org/) running inside Android, but you get easy access to [nixpkgs](https://github.com/NixOS/nixpkgs)' vast collection of (precompiled!) software and the best package manager under the sun.
 It's prototype-grade quality as of now, but hey, it works!

 It does not require root, user namespaces support or disabling SELinux, but it relies on `proot` and other hacks instead.
-It uses [a fork](https://github.com/t184256/nix-on-droid-app) of [Termux-the-terminal-emulator app](https://github.com/termux/termux-app), but has no relation to Termux-the-distro.
+It uses [a fork](https://github.com/t184256/nix-on-droid-app) of [Termux-the-terminal-emulator app](https://github.com/termux/termux-app), but has no relation to [Termux-the-distro](https://termux.com/).
 Please do not pester Termux folks about Nix-on-Droid.

 This repository contains:

-1. Nix expressions that generate a bootstrap zipball, which is then used to install Nix package manager on Android along with some support scripts and configuration files.
+1. Nix expressions that generate a bootstrap zipball, which is then used to install Nix package manager on Android along with the `nix-on-droid` executable.
-2. A channel that can be later used to deliver updates for the latter.
+2. A module system for configuring the local Nix-on-Droid installation directly on the device.

 It is only tested with aarch64 (64-bit ARM devices).
 It may also support x86 devices, but the developers don't own one